-During Christmas Eve, there is a church service that runs through the night until 9 AM.
-The end of the mass service then heralds the beginning of Genna celebration and the conclusion of the fasting period of Advent locally known as Tsome Gehad.
+During Christmas Eve, there is a church service that runs through the night until 9am.
+The end of the mass service then heralds the beginning of the Genna celebration and the conclusion of the fasting period of Advent locally known as Tsome Gehad.

 Genna is mainly a family-oriented holiday and people in the countryside still maintain the tradition of playing Yegenna Chewata, a hockey-like game, following the prior evenings service.
 Yegenna Chewata, according to tradition, is believed to have been played by the shepherds on the night Jesus was born.
-If you are travelling during this time, Aksum and Lalibela are among the best places to be.
+If you are travelling during this time, Axum and Lalibela are among the best places to be.

 The pool or stream is then blessed and sprinkled on believers.
 Everyone will fight to touch the water and share the blessing.
 The Tabots are then returned to their respective churches in the same manner they were brought out, except for St Michael's Tabot which remains until the following day.

 Ethiopia follows the Julian calendar with 12 months of 30 days each and a 13th month of 5 days (6 in a leap year).
 It's for this reason that Ethiopia has been nick-named 'the country with 13 months of sunshine'.

 In many places, children dressed in new clothes dance through the neighbourhood, distributing paintings (mainly of angles).
 They will in turn be given bread or money in return for their New Year wish.
-During New Years eve, torches of dry wood are burned in front of houses while the crowds sing and dance.
-Everyone will then jump the ash to mark the shift form the old year to the new one.
+During New Year's Eve, torches of dry wood are burned in front of houses while the crowds sing and dance.
+Everyone will then jump the ash to mark the shift from the old year to the new one.

 Meskel is one of the biggest religious festivals among Ethiopian Orthodox followers that commemorates a fourth century event where Empress Helena, mother of Constantine the Great, discovered the True Cross on which Christ was crucified.
 This festival is also registered with UNESCO as an element of the Intangible Cultural Heritage of Humanity.

 The centrepiece of this unique festival is the lighting of a massive conical bonfire called a Damera and all the dancing and feasting surrounding it.
 The largest Meskel gathering takes place in Addis Ababa’s Meskel Square, where hundreds of thousands of people, both locals and tourists, gather to watch the colourfully dressed priests chant, pray and dance.

 If your travel dates coincide with any festivals, our expert team can help craft your itinerary to get the most out of the celebrations.